Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

 ### Slug (Slugging)
-Verbs describing boxing or fisticuffs were common in the late 1920s and early 1930s in REH’s work.
+Verbs describing boxing or fisticuffs were common in the late 1920s and early 1930s in Howard’s work.
 These words were preferred mainly in short stories about boxing, which were popular in pulp magazines at the time.
 The verbs slug, punch and smash are notable examples.

 ![VERB_slug_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/194f38d4-7692-4967-90ce-e9714623cf28)